 Manufacturing PMI in Saudi Arabia averaged 56.08 points from 2011 until 2022, reaching an all time high of 61.80 points in September of 2014 and a record low of 42.40 points in March of 2020.
 This page provides the latest reported value for - Saudi Arabia Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Saudi Arabia Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Manufacturing PMI in Saudi Arabia is expected to be 56.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Saudi Arabia to stand at 56.90 in 12 months time.
-In the long-term, the Saudi Arabia Non-Oil Private Sector PMI is projected to trend around 56.50 points in 2021, according to our econometric models.
+Manufacturing PMI in Saudi Arabia is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Saudi Arabia Non-Oil Private Sector PMI is projected to trend around 57.00 points in 2023, according to our econometric models.